Mold On Onions: Black Mold & Powdery Mildew Still OK To Eat?

 Nobody wants to come home after a trip to the grocery store to find little black powdery spots all over their freshly bought onions.
+So, the question is, can you still eat onions that have got a little mold on them?

 In this article, we will be answering all these questions and more, so, for everything you could ever need to know about mold growth on onions, keep reading.